rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

 ### Permissions

-After you've set all the environment variables, save the file.
-Because there's a password included, run the following command to set permissions on the file so other people can't read it:
+After you've set the environment variables, save the file.
+Because it includes a password, run the following command to set permissions on the file so other people can't read it:

     chmod 600 ~/.bash_profile